TDarkShadow/iheartnewvegas/main.md

 Additional files to install:
 - [**NVTF Custom INI**](https://github.com/VivaNewVegas/Viva-New-Vegas-Patch-Emporium/blob/main/NVTF%20Custom%20INI.7z)
   Enables a number of settings to achieve the best balance between performance and stability.
-Made by **Qolore**.

 [**FNV Mod Limit Fix**](https://www.nexusmods.com/newvegas/mods/68714)
 Allows a maximum of 255 plugins to be loaded, as well as improving FPS, removing game stutter, and allowing for faster loading times (particularly when using a large number of mods).